valens200/valens200/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">

-I am **Valens NIYONSENGA**,  a Google Summer of Code 2024 contributor at FOSSology.
-I am passionate about solving challenges in the community using Software Engineering and bringing about innovative projects in my society.
-I have 4 years of experience working with programming languages such as  PHP, Java, Python, C/C++, Node.js, and Django on the backend side.
-I’m also very familiar with front-end technologies such as ReactJS and Vue.

-I spend most of my time-solving competitive programming problems at Leetcode and Codechef, which helps me enhance my problem-solving skills
+I’m **Valens Niyonsenga**, a full-stack backend-heavy software developer with 8 years of experience.
+I’m an active contributor at [Google Summer of Code](https://summerofcode.withgoogle.com/) working on [REST API Improvements](https://summerofcode.withgoogle.com/programs/2024/projects/0oTx6AYV) with [FOSSology](https://www.fossology.org/) by Siemens, India under the Linux foundation projects.
+I have already built 3 startups, and 4 successful projects for clients and gained great ratings in competitive programming at Leetcode and CodeChef.
+Most essential for every Software project, my extensive experience in leading and architecting large software development projects makes me an ideal candidate for your project.
+I have crafted 4 projects in the Rwandan government, education, and health sectors.
+Additionally, I'm a coach at Rwanda Informatics Olympiad honing my project management and communication skills along the way.

 **Reach Me Out:<br>**